kyma-project/kyma/docs/tracing/10-01-traces-troubleshooting.md

 ```
 Set the **sample-rate** parameter to a desired value, such as `1`.

->**NOTE**: Using a very high value may affect the memory usage of Jaeger's deployment. so increasing the memory limits is needed.
+>**NOTE**: Using a very high value may affect the memory usage of Jaeger's deployment so increasing the memory limits is needed.